johnnycashpersonal/juck-stack/docs/HOWTO-assembler.md

   opcode/predicate  target,src1,src2[disp]

-Opcode is required, and should be one of the DM2018W instruction codes (ADD, MOVE, etc); case-insensitive
+Opcode is required, and should be one of the DM2022 instruction codes (ADD, MOVE, etc).

 /predicate is optional.
 If present, it should be some combination of M,Z,P, or V e.g., /NP would be "execute if